dgagn/diagflow.nvim/readme.md

 2. Can I still have the diagnostics inline?

-Yes, with the new option placement, you can set the diagnostics inline instead of at the top right.
+Yes, with the new option `placement`, you can set the diagnostics inline instead of at the top right.

 Here is a example :